 Reason 1: The Plan Is Internalized through the Process

 This organization was organically making decisions based on the plan.
 They knew the priorities.
 All the reflection, all the brainstorming, all the stretching and looking to the future stayed with them.
 So had all the thinking about success measures and timing.
-Through the iterative nature of the strategic planning process, it was all ingrained.
+It was all ingrained through the iterative nature of the strategic planning process.

 Reason 2: The Planning Process Solidifies the Team

 While having different roles in the process, board members and staff collaborated.
 Each group brought its unique perspectives on the organization.
 The board exercised its fiduciary responsibility of holding the organization in trust for future generations.
-The staff contributed its front line knowledge of clients’ needs and delivering on the mission.
+The staff contributed their front-line knowledge of client needs and delivering on the mission.
 They had merged their talents to further the organization.

 Reason 3: The Planning Process Creates a Sense of Forward Momentum

-During the planning process, this board of directors had a hard time thinking beyond their current difficult circumstances.
-The economy was in a bad place and their funding was tenuous.
+During the planning process, this board of directors had difficulty thinking beyond their current difficult circumstances.
+The economy was in a bad place, and their funding was tenuous.
 It was a challenge for them to imagine returning to financial stability.
-Through this strategic planning process, I helped the board foresee the future they sought for the organization and develop a plan that was optimistic and balanced.
+Through this strategic planning process, I helped the board foresee the future they sought for the organization and develop an optimistic and balanced plan.

 All’s Well That Ends Well

 I wanted the leaders of this organization to take pride in their accomplishments.
 They had come a long way during the first year of implementing the strategic plan.
-I recommended that they re-convene the strategic planning task force to review the plan and take up the role of keeping tabs on monitoring the implementation schedule.
-I urged them to go through the plan and update it, record the accomplishments, share the successes with the board of directors and staff, and get back on track with the monitoring schedule that I had provided along with the strategic plan implementation guide.
+I recommended they re-convene the strategic planning task force to review the plan and assume the role of monitoring the implementation schedule.
+I urged them to go through the plan and update it, record the accomplishments, share the successes with the board of directors and staff, and get back on track with the monitoring schedule I provided along with the strategic plan implementation guide.

 Final Thoughts